 The Council will use money broking services in order to make deposits or to borrow, and will establish charges for all services prior to using them.
-An approved list of brokers will be established which takes account of both prices and quality of services.
+An approved list of brokers will be established which takes account of both price and quality of services.

 2.2.4.
-Consultants'/advisers' services
+Advisers' services

-This Council's policy is to appoint professional treasury management consultants.
+This Council's policy is to appoint professional treasury management advisors.